 After this is hard or has dried then divide the outer part of the disc into four quadrants and fix two colours of gelatine to these.
 Opposite segments are of the same colour and lighter colours serve best here.
 Yellow or orange and green or light blue make good pairings.
 When completed, the disc should look like Fig 2.

 A fuller description of Rheinberg illumination and the effects which it can give will be found in the RMS Handbook No. 34 – Contrast Techniques in Light Microscopy by S. Bradbury & P. J. Evennett (1996) BIOS Scientific Publishers.

 Please try it – the results are often most impressive and beautiful.

 We have a more recent article that explains how to use a colour printer and free software to make Rheinberg discs:

-Julius Rheinberg read a paper to the Club on Friday 18th December 1896 and Friday 15th October 1897:
+Julius Rheinberg read 2 papers to the Club, on Friday 18th December 1896 and Friday 15th October 1897:

 - Rheinberg, J. (1897a), Note on Coloured Illumination, Journal of the Quekett Microscopical Club, Series 2, Volume VI, pp. 346-7